RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 RIBO has not amended the Code of Conduct to mandate a written AI policy as such.
 The May 29, 2025 Responsible AI Use Among RIBO Licensees guidance makes clear that the existing Code of Conduct, the Fair Treatment of Customers expectations, and the confidentiality and competence duties already apply to AI use.

 A written policy is the standard way a brokerage demonstrates it has operationalized those duties.
-In an investigation involving AI, the absence of a written policy is a material adverse factor.
+In an investigation involving AI, a brokerage without one has to reconstruct its governance from memory instead of pointing to a document.

 What are the four RIBO Responsible AI Use pillars?

-The four pillars are: (1) accountability and oversight, including the requirement that licensees be trained to identify when AI is in use and that the brokerage establish governance structures; (2) transparency, including the requirement that a client know when they are engaging with AI instead of a broker.
+The four pillars are: (1) accountability and oversight, including the expectation that licensees be trained to identify when AI is in use and that the brokerage establish governance structures; (2) transparency, including the expectation that a client know when they are engaging with AI instead of a broker.

-The remaining pillars are: (3) fairness and bias, requiring that AI outputs be audited for systemic bias and that models perform as intended; and (4) data governance, requiring vendor vetting and prohibiting open AI systems for client data.
+The remaining pillars are: (3) fairness and bias, expecting AI outputs to be audited for systemic bias and models to perform as intended; and (4) data governance, expecting vendor vetting and telling licensees to avoid open AI systems for client information.

 Can an Ontario broker use ChatGPT for client work?

 Not the consumer version.
-RIBO’s guidance specifies that individual licensees should avoid processing any client information through an open AI system, and consumer ChatGPT is the canonical example.
+RIBO says individual licensees should avoid processing client information through an open AI system; the guidance does not name specific products.
+As a stricter Fusion control, this template treats consumer ChatGPT as unapproved for client information.

 ChatGPT Enterprise with a signed DPA and controlled data residency can be considered for non-client research and internal work product.
+A signed DPA makes a tool eligible for review, not approved: client personal information requires the vendor to pass the brokerage’s full privacy and security review, and we start ChatGPT Enterprise at non-client work.
 Tier 1 approval inside a brokerage typically goes to Microsoft 365 Copilot inside the brokerage tenant, vendor AI delivered inside a BMS under a written DPA, and named carrier-portal AI features.

 Does the brokerage have to disclose AI use to clients every time?

 Not for every use.
-RIBO requires disclosure where the client is engaging with an automated system that simulates broker-customer dialogue, where AI materially shapes the work product presented to the client, and where the service-level agreement or engagement letter requires it.
+RIBO’s expectation is that a customer know when they are engaging with AI instead of a human.
+The template’s disclosure clause triggers where the client is engaging with an automated system that simulates broker-customer dialogue, where AI materially shapes the work product presented to the client, and where the service-level agreement or engagement letter requires it.
 Routine internal use such as summarizing a renewal email or pre-classifying a claim category for licensed review does not require client-by-client disclosure but is covered by the brokerage’s general technology notice.

 Is the brokerage responsible when the AI is inside a carrier portal it did not build?